GPTQ: Accurate Post-Training Quantization for Generative Pre-trained Transformers

 BLOOM 8.11 9.55 9.17 8.83 8.64

-In the table above you can see the result of the perplexity in the WikiText2 dataset for the OPT-175B and BLOOM models quantized to 3 bits.
-It can be seen that as smaller batches are used, the perplexity decreases, which means that the quality of the quantized model is better.
-But it has the problem that the algorithm takes longer to run.
+In the table above, you can see the perplexity results on the WikiText2 dataset for the OPT-175B and BLOOM models quantized to 3 bits.
+It can be observed that as smaller batches are used, the perplexity decreases, which means that the quality of the quantized model is better.
+However, this comes with the drawback that the algorithm takes longer to run.

-During the inference, something called dynamic dequantization is performed in order to perform the inference.
+During inference, something called dynamic dequantization is performed to enable the inference process.
 Each layer is dequantized as it is passed through.

-To do this, they developed a kernel that de-quantifies the matrices and performs the matrix products.
-Although the quantization consumes more computation, the kernel has to access much less memory, which generates significant speedups.
+To achieve this, they developed a kernel that dequantizes the matrices and performs the matrix multiplications.
+Although dequantization consumes more computations, the kernel has to access much less memory, which results in significant accelerations.

-The inference is performed in FP16 by discounting the weights as you go through the layers and the activation function of each layer is also performed in FP16.
-Although this means that more calculations have to be done, because the weights have to be discounted, these calculations make the overall process faster, because less data has to be fetched from memory.
-The weights have to be fetched from memory in fewer bits, so in the end, in matrices of many parameters it saves a lot of data.
-The bottleneck is usually in fetching the data from memory, so even if you have to do more calculations, in the end the inference is faster.
+Inference is performed in FP16 by dequantizing the weights as they pass through the layers, and the activation function of each layer is also performed in FP16.
+Although this requires more calculations due to dequantization, these calculations make the overall process faster because less data needs to be fetched from memory.
+The weights are brought from memory in fewer bits, which ultimately saves a lot of data in matrices with many parameters.
+The bottleneck is usually in fetching data from memory, so even though more calculations are required, the inference ends up being faster.

-The authors of the paper performed a test quantizing the BLOOM-175B model to 3 bits, which occupied about 63 GB of VRAM memory, including the embeddings and the output layer that are kept in FP16.
-In addition maintaining the 2048 token context window consumes about 9 GB of memory, totaling about 72 GB of VRAM memory.
-They quantized in 3 bits and not 4 bits to be able to perform this experiment and to be able to fit the model on a single Nvidia A100 GPU with 80 GB of VRAM memory.
+The authors of the paper performed a test quantizing the BLOOM-175B model to 3 bits, which occupied around 63 GB of VRAM, including the embeddings and the output layer that are kept in FP16.
+Additionally, maintaining a context window of 2048 tokens consumes about 9 GB of memory, bringing the total to approximately 72 GB of VRAM.
+They quantized to 3 bits instead of 4 to be able to perform this experiment and fit the model into a single Nvidia A100 GPU with 80 GB of VRAM.

-For comparison, normal FP16 inference requires about 350 GB of VRAM memory, which is equivalent to 5 Nvidia A100 GPUs with 80 GB of VRAM memory.
-And 8-bit quantizing inference using llm.int8() requires 3 such GPUs.
+For comparison, normal inference in FP16 requires around 350 GB of VRAM, which is equivalent to 5 Nvidia A100 GPUs with 80 GB of VRAM each.
+And inference quantizing to 8 bits using llm.int8() requires 3 of those GPUs.

-Below is a table with the model inference in FP16 and quantized to 3 bits and Nvidia A100 GPUs with 80 GB of VRAM memory and Nvidia A6000 with 48 GB of VRAM memory.
+The following table shows the model inference in FP16 and quantized to 3 bits on Nvidia A100 GPUs with 80 GB of VRAM and Nvidia A6000 GPUs with 48 GB of VRAM.

-GPU (VRAM) Average time per token in FP16 (ms) Average time per token in 3 bit (ms) Acceleration Reduction of GPUs required
+GPU (VRAM) average time per token in FP16 (ms) average time per token in 3-bit (ms) Acceleration Reduction in required GPUs

 A6000 (48GB) 589 130 ×4.53 8→ 2